Casinos Near Indianapolis, Indiana – Map & List

 However there are two casinos within an hour’s drive of downtown Indianapolis.

 Both are racinos (combination casino and horse racing tracks) and both are busy, popular joints.
 Of the 13 casinos in Indiana, these two casinos are both in the top five when it comes to monthly gaming revenue.

 Until just recently, neither were allowed to offer live table games.
 However thanks to changes to state law, both casinos have live table games and sportsbooks!

 Other than those two racinos, the nearest gambling options for Indy visitors and residents are riverboat casinos to south and east, or casinos across the border in Ohio, (more on that below).

 (Here the purple star represents the Horseshoe Indianapolis, while the black star is Harrah’s Hoosier Park.
 The 5 other stars represent other nearby casinos)

 Horseshoe Indianapolis Casino

 Opened in the spring of 2009 at a cost of a quarter of a billion dollars.
 The previously-named Indiana Live! was renamed Indiana Grand Racing & Casino in 2013, then rebranded and expanded in 2022 as the Horseshoe Indianapolis.

 The casino is located Shelbyville, and is just a 27 mile (or 43 kilometer) drive southeast of downtown on Interstate 74.

-It’s the second busiest casino in Indiana, based on gaming revenue, (second only to the Horseshoe Hammond).
+It’s the second busiest casino in Indiana, based on gaming revenue, (second only to its Horseshoe cousin up in Hammond).